meet

 • She is an avid artist and lover of the creative process (follow her art journey here).

-• She loves personal growth, “sweetweird” genre movies and books, cats, the outdoors, bouldering, strength training, board games with her family, and dyeing her hair strange colors.
+• She loves personal growth, “sweetweird” genre movies and books, cats, backpacking, bouldering, strength training, board games with her family, and cats.
+All the cats.

 In the words of past clients...